Micrometer Atlas

 1. Installing micrometer-registry-atlas

-implementation 'io.micrometer:micrometer-registry-atlas:latest.release'
+implementation 'io.micrometer:micrometer-registry-atlas'

-For Maven, add the following dependency:
+After the BOM is configured, add the following dependency:

 <dependency>